Anti-de Sitter space: De Sitter space in general relativity

-De Sitter space involves a variation of general relativity in which spacetime is slightly curved in the absence of matter or energy.
+De Sitter space is a solution to general relativity in which spacetime (the dS space) is positively curved in the absence of matter or energy.
 This is analogous to the relationship between Euclidean geometry and non-Euclidean geometry.

 An intrinsic curvature of spacetime in the absence of matter or energy is modeled by the cosmological constant in general relativity.
 This corresponds to the vacuum having an energy density and pressure.
 This spacetime geometry results in momentarily parallel timelike geodesics (Note: That is, the world lines of two inertial observers that are relatively stationary at one point in their time (the spacelike section of simultaneity as seen by each).) diverging, with spacelike sections having positive curvature.

 Anti-de Sitter space distinguished from de Sitter space

 An anti-de Sitter space in general relativity is similar to a de Sitter space, except with the sign of the spacetime curvature changed.
 In anti-de Sitter space, in the absence of matter or energy, the curvature of spacelike sections is negative, corresponding to a hyperbolic geometry, and momentarily parallel timelike geodesics eventually intersect.
 This corresponds to a negative cosmological constant, where empty space itself has negative energy density but positive pressure, unlike the standard ΛCDM model of our own universe for which observations of distant supernovae indicate a positive cosmological constant, corresponding (asymptotically in the future) to de Sitter space.

 In an anti-de Sitter space, as in a de Sitter space, the inherent spacetime curvature corresponds to the cosmological constant.

 The anti-de Sitter space AdS_{2} is also the de Sitter space dS_{2} through an exchange of the timelike and spacelike labels.
 Such a relabelling reverses the sign of the curvature, which is conventionally referenced to the directions that are labelled spacelike.